bakayolo/proxless/README.md

 ## In 1 minute

 Proxless is a simple proxy written in golang and consume a minimum of resources.
-You don't need to run anything other than proxless and redis deployments and it will not modify your existing resources.
+You don't need to run anything other than proxless deployment and it will not modify your existing resources.

 Proxless looks for the services in the cluster that have a specific annotation and scale up and down their associated deployment.

+_Note: in order for proxless to be fully high available, all the replicas need to sync up the `lastUsed` time for each request.
+In order to achieve that, a non persistent standalone redis is needed.
+This configuration is fully optional and provided in the helm chart._

 Check the [documentation](docs) for more information.